pointlesspun/gg.json/readme.md

 * The declaration of the AlterEgo property.
 * The instantiation of the right object corresponding to said declaration.

-IF you're only interested in using XSJN, the only thing you should know are the following:
+IF you're only interested in using gg.json, the only thing you should know are the following:

-* In order to specify the type of an object, XSJN checks if the type of the property is a concrete type (ie not an interface nor an abstract class).
+* In order to specify the type of an object, gg.json checks if the type of the property is a concrete type (ie not an interface nor an abstract class).
-* If the property is not a concrete type, XSJN looks for the typename following a colon (':') the name declaration.
+* If the property is not a concrete type, gg.json looks for the typename following a colon (':') the name declaration.
 In case of the previous json, you will find the type, `Hero`, after the property name `AlterEgo`, ie `"AlterEgo: Hero"`.
-* You can specify the concrete classes XSJN can use by adding 'options' to the read call, eg `JsonConfigFile.Read<Citizen>("bruce.json", new JsonConfig.Options()`), but more on this later.
+* You can specify the concrete classes gg.json can use by adding 'options' to the read call, eg `JsonConfigFile.Read<Citizen>("bruce.json", new JsonConfig.Options()`), but more on this later.
-* If no options are provided, XSJN will create these options for you based on a reasonable guess of the concrete classes it might come across.
-This guess consists of a number of common default types (eg `int`, `float[]`, `ulong[]`) and public concrete types found in the assembly of the `Citizen` class. `Hero` is part of the latter, so XSJN knows how to create an object of type `Hero`.
+* If no options are provided, gg.json will create these options for you based on a reasonable guess of the concrete classes it might come across.
+This guess consists of a number of common default types (eg `int`, `float[]`, `ulong[]`) and public concrete types found in the assembly of the `Citizen` class. `Hero` is part of the latter, so gg.json knows how to create an object of type `Hero`.

-If you're interested in other use cases, specifying the types or the limitations of XSJN read on...
+If you're interested in other use cases, specifying the types or the limitations of gg.json read on...

 ### Declaring types explicitly